Monitoring AWS DynamoDB performance and latency

 Limited Visibility

-For example, when requests are being throttled, even when there’s enough capacity available on the table, you have no easy way to find out why this is happening.
-There’s nothing logged in the log messages to make this obvious, meaning you’ll have to go through the documentation to understand how requests are handled.
+For example, when requests are throttled, even when there’s enough capacity available, you have no easy way to find out why.
+There’s nothing logged to make this obvious, meaning you’ll have to go through the documentation to understand how requests were handled.
+We can try using APIs provided by AWS in their SDKs, but this approach is not so easy.

 Also, when there are errors, DynamoDB isn’t so great when it comes to explaining what’s going wrong.
 There are ways of seeing the performance of each query we run on it and charting this.
 But that’s pretty much the limit when it comes to debugging performance issues—there’s nothing more you can do out of the box.